-More details of the awards can be found here.
+More details of the award can be found here.

 Eric Parry RA gave a fascinating lecture at Bedford School on 'Architecture', as part of the Gilbert Lloyd Art Lecture series on 29th January 2015.